 - Outdated Design – First impressions are everything in business.
 You have only a few seconds to gain and maintain a user’s attention.
 The design and the quality of your webpage are directly related to that.
 If you have a webpage that looks like it’s from the dot-com era of the 90s, chances are that users will look for a better experience elsewhere.

 - Not Mobile Responsive – More people are online on mobile than on desktop.
 And mobile users want a swift and easy experience on their devices.
 It is very important to have a platform that can offer that to different smartphones and tablets.
 This is another key benefit of having a WordPress website because the platform itself offers a mobile-responsive experience from the start.

 - Doesn’t Bring Results – You may think that your webpage is an artwork by Michelangelo himself.
-You may love the minimalistic, or busy, look of it.
-But, your webpage exists to bring you traffic, new leads and to convert visitors into customers.
-If you don’t see any results from your current webpage, it might be time for some changes.
+Alternatively, your preference may be a minimalistic website design.
+However, your main goal is to use your website to bring you traffic, new prospects and to convert leads into customers .
+If you don’t see any results from your current webpages, it might be time for some changes.

 - New Business Goals – Everything can shift in business.
 One day you have one priority then, a trend emerges in your industry, and you have another set of goals.
 Social media integrations and cloud applications didn’t even exist ten years ago.
 That’s why you must have a revamped website that can integrate with the latest technologies and align with your new business goals.

 Before you start with your website improvements, you need to know how to avoid the most common redesign mistakes: